2024-2025 Course Catalog

 3. submit a pre-student teaching portfolio documenting progress toward the teacher education program standards.

-• For elementary/middle school certification: complete a fall-semester teaching apprenticeship in an Appleton Area School District school with additional methods instruction provided by Appleton master teachers.
+• For elementary/middle school certification: complete a fall-semester teaching apprenticeship in the Appleton Area School District with additional methods instruction provided by Appleton master teachers.

 • For secondary and all-levels certification: complete a fall or spring semester of student teaching in the vicinity of Lawrence, in Chicago (through our affiliation with the Chicago Center), or internationally (with nine weeks near Lawrence and nine weeks abroad).